The Cause of Dental Cavities

 Prevention of Dental Cavities

 - Minimize or eliminate fermentable carbohydrates and sugar from your diet.
+If you are going to eat them, eat them at mealtimes and not as a snack.

--Clean your teeth well before bedtime so no food is sitting on your teeth all night long.
-Use an oral probiotic after brushing and prior to going to bed to help replenish good bacteria in your mouth.
+-Use an oral probiotic after brushing and prior to going to bed to help replenish good bacteria in your mouth.
+We sell ProBiora here in our office.

 -Having a diet high in antioxidants and taking antioxidant supplements, like green tea for example, to combat inflammation in your body.